angelotrabuco2013/scratch-www/README.md

 + The April Fool&apos;s languages <q>MEOW</q> and <q>Edible Scratch</q> are no longer available due to the translation system being unable to recognize joke languages.
 + The remix tree icon will not display correctly in the project page.
 + The sprites &amp; scripts count does not resemble the ones seen in the Scratch 2.0 project page.
++ The 2.0 fonts have been replaced with the 3.0 ones.
+Unfortunately, the Scratch (Black boys on mopeds) font got removed after the 3.0 update in 2019.
+This is because the MIT Media Lab was infringing copyrights between pizzadude, which was founded by Jakob Fischer and the creator of the <q>Black boys on mopeds</q> font, used for the Scratch logo and other stuff that use the font.
+The font was removed in 3.0 due to the previously mentioned reason, but it will still display correctly on Scratch projects created in versions prior to 3.0.
+PenguinMod brought back the font, albeit without using the <q>Black boys on mopeds</q> name to protect from copyright infringement.
+On January 2, 2018, myeducate on Scratch (<https://scratch.mit.edu>) contacted pizzadude about the situation, and Jakob responded that MIT purchased the rights to the aforementioned font (named Black boys on mopeds).
+But, if the Scratch font comes back in a future update, pizzadude (Jakob Fischer) would sue Scratch and the Massachusetts Institute of Technology.
+However, the font can be downloaded <a href="https://www.dafont.com/black-boys-on-moped.font">here</a>.
+You can also extract the font's zip file to install the font.
+(This is needed for use on the web.)
++ The frontpage does not have the 2.0 stuff in the top of the page, such as the mascots, links, etc.

 ## Scratch Addons settings (required):
 + Automatically add extensions <br/>